cnweisop/paws/README.md

 - 2014-02-23: Added WebJars library dependencies.
 Now using RequireJS for AMD
 - 2014-02-06: DB support is now a plugin, sub projected everything more
-- 2014-01-30: First pure AngularJs build, remove play-template project
+- 2014-01-30: First pure AngularJS build, remove play-template project
 - 2014-01-24: Split the project into multiple modules.
 Views do not work!
-- 2014-01-21: Converted most screens to use AngularJs instead of full page reloads
+- 2014-01-21: Converted most screens to use AngularJS instead of full page reloads

 ## Goals